SuNsHiNe-75/CvDl_hw2/README.md

 #### Establishing Environment
 Referring to [CvDl_hw1](https://github.com/SuNsHiNe-75/CvDl_hw1).

-In addtion, we should download this also:
+In addition, we should download this also:
 ```shell
 pip install scikit-learn
 ```